TBNV999/Animenfo-Schedule/README.md

 - beautifulsoup4

 ### What imformation can you get?
-By using this, you can these information:
+By using this, you can fetch these information:
  - Currently on schedule
  - The next block of schedule (You can also see how long it takes to get the Next block)
  - The playing song currently